 At all stages of life, women’s bodies present obstacles for managing diabetes and blood sugar.
 Challenges may occur because:

 - The fluctuating hormones associated with the menstrual cycle, childbearing, and menopause make it more difficult to maintain proper blood glucose levels.
+To keep your blood glucose at a healthy level, check your blood sugar several times a day the week before, during, and after your period.
+Do this for a few months, and then adjust your insulin dose as needed.

-Fortunately, there are steps you can take to prevent or delay diabetes, avoid its complications, and manage symptoms.
+There are steps you can take to prevent or delay diabetes, avoid its complications, and manage symptoms.

 There are a variety of medications you can take to manage the symptoms and complications of diabetes.
 These include: